GawainGan/BeautifulFinance-Dash/README.md

 ## Usage

-The two primary components of our dashboard are a sidebar on the left and four graphs on the right.
-In addition to time selectors for deciding what time period should be shown on the graphs, the sidebar provides general information about the stock market.
+The primary components of our dashboard are a sidebar on the left and 3 tabs on the right.
+In addition to time selectors for deciding what time period should be shown on the graphs, the sidebar provides general information about other stock markets in the world.

 1. Tab 1:
-    - The trend plot in the top left corner shows the moving average of the stock market prices over time.
+    - The trend plot shows the trend of the stock market prices over time.
-    - Users can compare various stock markets using a checklist option, allowing for the generation of multiple moving average trends simultaneously.
+    - Users can compare various stock markets using a dropdown menu option,
+    - Users can also choose moving average period via a checklist option, allowing for the generation of multiple moving average trends simultaneously.

 2. Tab 2:
-    - The growth and decline rates of each GICS sector of the SP500 are displayed in the bar chart in the top right corner, with an updated calculation method.
+    - The growth and decline rates of each GICS sector of the SP500 are displayed in the bar chart in tab 2, with an updated calculation method.
-    - The bar chart now includes hovertext, displaying the top 5 companies with the highest growth rates in each sector when hovered over.
+    - The bar chart now includes hover text, displaying GICS sector name, the growth rate, and the top 5 companies when hovered over.

 3. Tab 3:
-    - The two plots allow users to examine the top 5 companies in a particular sector by selecting it from the dropdown list at the bottom.
+    - The two plots allow users to examine the top 5 companies in a particular sector by selecting it from the dropdown list.
-    - Users can select which companies to display using the checkbox selector on the trend plot on the left, which displays the price change for the selected companies.
-The percentage of volume for the chosen companies is displayed in the pie chart on the right.
+    - Users can select which companies to display using the checklist selector, which displays the price change for the selected companies.
+    - The percentage of volume for the chosen companies is displayed in the pie chart on the right.

 ## Contributing